Waterproof Outdoor Extension Cord: Ultimate Guide

 Jacket Material and Durability

-Outdoor cords are built differently.
+Outdoor cords are constructed differently.
 Their outer jacket is made from durable materials like PVC, vinyl, or rubber.
 This robust construction protects the internal wires from:

 • Moisture: Prevents water from reaching the conductors.